AWildErin/SourceEditor-sdk/README.md

 ## Info
 SourceEditor is licensed GNU GPL v3.0 license, you can find it's license [here](license_sourceeditor.md).
 As we are including Source SDK here, it is not licensed under GPL v3.0 it is instead under it's own license, which you can find [here](license_sourceengine.md).

+You can check out our trello [here](https://trello.com/b/jBHyA5mG/sourceeditor) this shows our current roadmap and things we plan to do.